PalworldModding/Docs/docs/asset-swapping/Advanced Asset Creation/Jigglephysics.md

 Congratulations you now have added Jiggle Physics to your model
 ## Packaging the mod.
 Follow packaging instructions like you would any other mod.
-However now with your ABP there will be the physics ABP in your skeleton folder, You want to keep this for the mod.
+However now with your ABP there will be the physics ABP file in your skeleton folder, You want to keep this for the mod.
+Naivgate to "Content\Pal\Model\Character\Skeleton\Human" or wherever your skeleton would be stored.
+For example i named my ABP "oldClothJiggles".
+So i now make sure to keep the **OldClothJiggles.uasset** and **OldClothJiggles.uexp** from the cooked folder when packaging the mod.

 When in doubt remember: **Delete the skeleton.
 Keep the ABP** It will attach to the bones on the mesh and since you didnt change the skeleton in the core of unreal it wont screw up the model ingame.